KWalker-1/Connect-Four-React-App/README.md

 ## Installation and Setup
 Create react app called connectfour then modify connectfour folder just created:
-a. copy/paste the components folder provided into the src folder
+1. copy/paste the components folder provided into the src folder
-b. replace index.js file with file provded into src folder
+2. replace index.js file with file provded into src folder
-c. replace index.html file with file provded into public folder
+3. replace index.html file with file provded into public folder

 ### How to install React